Experience from Application of Transmission Line Arresters in Romania

 Mechanical Criteria

-Since different cross-arms had to be mounted on the existing towers to allow installation of arresters at established distances from suspension insulator strings (either in the case of suspension towers or tension towers), tower elements had to be re-calculated taking into account the new forces and moments involved by adding more elements.
-The same arresters as those of the first stage were chosen, satisfying requirements of international standards such as: IEEE C62.22, IEC 60099, IEC 60694, IEC 60060 and IEEE 1243, corresponding to the nominal voltage of the system, i.e. 400 kV.
-The arresters had polymeric insulation and were provided with disconnectors.
+Since different crossarms have to be mounted on the existing towers to allow the installment of arresters at established distances from suspension insulators strings either in the case of suspension towers or in the case of tension towers, the tower elements have to be recalculated taking into account the new forces and moments involved by the new elements.
+The same arresters, as those of the first stage, were chosen, satisfying the requirements of the international standards as; IEEE C62.22, IEC 60099, IEC 60694, IEC 60060 and IEEE 1243, corresponding to the nominal voltage of the system; 400 kV.
+The arresters were of composite type of insulation and provided with disconnectors.

 Advertisement